-Initiated by the Renewable Energy (Electricity) Act 2000; RECs, otherwise known as Renewable Energy Certificates, are available when you buy qualifying solar hot water or heat pump systems, small-scale wind power systems or solar panels.
-You can receive cash back on your purchases by selling the RECs or use them as a point of sale discount from Energy Matters.
+Initiated by the Renewable Energy (Electricity) Act 2000; RECs, otherwise known as Renewable Energy Certificates, are available when you buy qualifying solar hot water or heat pump systems, small-scale wind power systems, small-scale hydro systems, or solar PV systems.

 How the new Renewable Energy Target works

-- The government has implemented a target of 20% renewable energy sourced electricity by 2020.
+The Australian federal government implemented a target of 20% renewable energy sourced electricity by 2020.
 The LRET achieved their 33,000 GWh target in September 2019.

 - The current RET requires 9500 GWh of renewable energy to be delivered by energy companies

 - 1MWh of energy equals 1 REC, so 45,000,000 RECs will be generated to meet the 2020 target

 - To meet the target, energy companies must surrender RECs into their holding account at the end of every calendar year at an amount representative of 20% of their market share